Banging Toolbox

 • The painted handle can get slippery in cold or wet climates.

-One of the most common hammers is the claw hammer which weighs roughly only 16 ounces and can be found in almost every household, not just in a builder’s tool apron.
+One of the most common hammers is the claw hammer which weighs roughly only 16 ounces and can be found in almost every household, not just in a chippy’s tool apron.

 Tapping in nail with my framing hammer